Call us FREE 08082394989

 To help you in your search for natural ingredients, this article references the U.S Army Survival Handbook, which contains some rules to live by for choosing plants to eat.
 The guide recommends not eating a plant if it has:

 If you’re planning a long hike or trip, it’s worth picking up one of many guidebooks on the plants of Alaska and how to forage safely.

 It’s important to note that although Alaska is home to some frightful foliage, a lot of the state’s plant life can actually help you if you’re stuck in the wild.
 Aloe Vera, commonly found in Alaska, is used to treat and protect the skin.
 It can work wonders on sunburn and other burns as well as preventing wounds from infection.
 Plantain has also been used on snake and insect bites for many years.

 While you may have the basic skills to survive in the wild, it’s equally important to prepare for any ventures into Alaska’s rugged terrain.
 Here are a few tips to make sure that if you do get lost, you can get help, instead of living off cloudberries and caribou:

 Always tell someone where you are going – Whether you’re just going for a day-hike or a week-long expedition, tell people where you are going or your planned route.
 This way, if you do get lost, someone will notice and will be able to guide a team of rescuers.

 Now you’re prepared to deal with anything the Alaskan wilderness throws at you, why not brave an adventure to the Last Frontier?
-Of course if hiking, climbing or kayaking your way through the landscape doesn’t appeal to you, we have a range of luxurious Alaskan cruises on offer, meaning you can experience the wilderness in total comfort.
+Of course, if hiking, climbing or kayaking your way through the landscape doesn’t appeal to you, we have a range of Alaskan adventures on offer, meaning you can experience the wilderness in total comfort.